-Charities are regulated by the Australian Charities and Not-for-Profit Commission (ACNC).
+Charities are now regulated by the Australian Charities and Not-for-Profit Commission (ACNC).
 Under the Australian Charities and Not-for-profits Commission Act 2012 (Cth) (ACNC Act 2012) charities reporting requirements are dependent on their classification as either small, medium or large charities.
 For reporting periods starting from 2022 Annual Information Statement, charity sizes are:

-- Small charities (annual revenue is less than \$500,000) need to submit an Annual Information Statement. - Medium charities (annual revenue is \$500,000 or more but less than \$3 million) must submit an Annual Information Statement and a financial report that is either reviewed or audited.
+- Small charities (annual revenue is less than \$500,000) need to submit an Annual Information Statement (AIS).
+From 2015 onwards the Annual Information Statement will include basic financial questions. - Medium charities (annual revenue is \$500,000 or more but less than \$3 million) must submit an Annual Information Statement and a financial report that is either reviewed or audited.
 A charity's governing document or grant funding agreements may state whether its financial report needs to be reviewed or audited. - Large charities (annual revenue is more than \$3 Million) must submit an Annual Information Statement and a financial report that is audited.